Exploring the Pine Mountains of Northern Oaxaca, Mixtec culture, and tradition

 What is Covered on Trip

 *Double occupancy is assumed for our available accommodations.
-If you are traveling with someone, be sure to let us know if you need 1 bed or two. **All meals, lodging, tours, activities, and workshops are included.
+If you are traveling with someone, be sure to let us know who and if you need one bed or two. **All meals, lodging, tours, activities, and workshops are included.
 Alcohol during meals, souvenirs, and some optional activities are not included.
 Ground transportation to & from Oaxaca International Airport (OAX) to Oaxaca City is not included ($5-20 each way).
-The deposit is non-refundable IN MOST CASES.
-We use it immediately to secure transportation, lodging and reservations.
-However in 2020, the full cost of the trip, deposits included, was fully refunded due to the pandemic.
-If the trip is canceled for any reason, you will get ALL of your money back, guaranteed.)
 THE FLIGHT TO OAXACA is not included.
-Please make travel arrangements to be able to join us in Oaxaca for dinner on September 17th. |
+Please make travel arrangements to be able to join us in Oaxaca for dinner on September 4th, 2025. |